ucscode/user-synthetics-deprecated/readme.md

-# USER SYNTHETICS
+# USER SYNTHETICS (Deprecated)

-## Please do not download this user synthetics.
+## Please: Do not download this user synthetics.
 It's Outdated

+It works fine but it will frustrate you.
+It also does not follow similar or easier programming model as the new user synthetics.
-For the latest user synthetics project, visit the repository at [https://github.com/ucscode/user-synthetics](https://github.com/ucscode/user-synthetics)
+To download the latest version of user synthetics, visit the repository at [https://github.com/ucscode/user-synthetics](https://github.com/ucscode/user-synthetics)

 ### REQUIRES PHP 7.4+